elliotherriman/calico/documentation/tags.md

 #clear
 ```

-The clear tag is most often used after a choice.
-If a clear tag is included on the same line as a choice, Calico will clear the page's text and the choice together.
+The clear tag is typically used immediately following a choice.

+If the clear tag is included on the same line as a choice, Calico will clear the page's text and the choice at the same time.

 ```
 * choice #clear
 -
 ```

-If the clear tag appears on a line after the choice, Calico will first clear the choice, and then clear the rest of the text.
+If the clear tag appears on a line after the choice, Calico will first clear the choice, pause, and then clear the rest of the text.

 ```
 * choice